Maritime Wrongful Death Claims

 Beard has handled more than 30 maritime death cases.
 To establish liability for a crewman’s death, Beard utilizes some of the leading experts in the country on issues of marine accident reconstruction, marine safety, naval architecture, seamanship, engineering, navigation, and vessel stability.
 Beard has been on the cutting edge of maritime death damages, concentrating on expanding remedies utilizing experts in the fields of pathology, hypothermia, child psychology, and economics.

-Beard is always on the crewman’s side in wrongful death cases.
-He does not represent fishing companies or their insurance companies.
-Beard is available to discuss wrongful death claims for crewmen at no charge to the family.
-He can be reached toll free at 1-800-621-1091.
-Beard is a lawyer who understands fishermen and the jobs they do.
-Over his 30 year career, he has proven he can get fair results for his clients in maritime wrongful death cases.
+Beard and his partners at Trueb & Beard, LLC are always on the crewman’s side in wrongful death cases.
+They do not represent fishing companies or their insurance companies.
+They are available to discuss wrongful death claims for crewmen at no charge to the family.
+They can be reached toll free at 1-800-621-1091.
+They are lawyers who understand fishermen and the jobs they do.
+Over 75 years of combined experience, they have proven they can get fair results for their clients in maritime wrongful death cases.